farcrewrazi/razione-eye/docs/01-system-structure.md

 ### 3.1 Presentation (L4) — custom web app

 - **D-001: the UI is a custom web dashboard.** ClickUp may be synchronized later (bonus), but the intelligence system lives in RaziOne Eye.
-- Single user (Razi).
+- Single user (Farcrew Razi).
 No auth complexity in v0.x — a local/trusted-network app is enough.
 - v0.1 screens: Dashboard, Opportunities, Tasks, Companies, Signals, Agents, Daily Brief.

 ### 3.2 Intelligence (L3) — Orchestrator, agents, adapter layer